If you go down to the Woods today !

 Due to the interest and determination to find out more about the woods by local residents Richard Davies and Mike Price,the Ancient Cwmbran & The Cistercian Project was created and a £48,000 grant was provided by the Heritage Lottery Fund to explore this woodland some other previously unrecorded sites of interest in the area

 Several sites of archaeological interest in the Thornhill and Greenmeadow areas of Cwmbran were investigated over an 18 month period.
 This work was carried out with the help of volunteers from the community.

 The project also celebrated the medieval pilgrim heritage of the area through a complementary art project, produced a carved statue of St Derfel, a medieval crop growing project and also aspired to bring future tourism to the area.

-(left) A classrooom training Session, project members were instructed in Archaeological Techniques
+Members were instructed in Archaeological Techniques

 the view from the ruins of LLanderfell Chapel looking out over Cwmbran towards the Fibreglass factory